Download PDF

 - FDI Inflow:

-The Maldives’ economic freedom score is 47.3, making its economy the 161st freest in the 2022 Index.
-The Maldives is ranked 36th among 39 countries in the Asia–Pacific region, and its overall score is below the regional and world averages.
+Maldives’ economic freedom score is 46.6, making its economy the 160th freest in the 2023 Index.
+Its score has decreased by 0.7 point from last year.
+The Maldives is ranked 36th out of 39 countries in the Asia–Pacific region, and its overall score is below the world and regional averages.

 Background

-The Muslim-majority Maldives archipelago lies southwest of India in the Arabian Sea.
-Ibrahim Mohamed Solih handily defeated incumbent President Abdulla Yameen in 2018 elections with a surprising 58 percent of the vote.
-Solih’s Maldivian Democratic Party also won the most seats in the 2019 parliamentary elections.
-Current Parliament Speaker and former President Mohamed Nasheed (who is also one of Solih’s close friends) survived an assassination attempt in May 2021.
-Political tensions increased when Yameen took actions to weaken democratic institutions, curtail civil liberties, and tilt the country away from India and toward China, from which he borrowed heavily.
-Driven by the rapid growth of its tourism and fisheries sectors, the Maldives has become a middle-income country.
+The Maldives archipelago lies southwest of India in the Arabian Sea.
+Ibrahim Mohamed Solih defeated incumbent President Abdulla Yameen in 2018, and his Maldivian Democratic Party won the most seats in the 2019 parliamentary elections.
+Yameen weakened democratic institutions, curtailed civil liberties, and tilted the country away from India toward China, from which he borrowed heavily.
+Multiple corruption charges against Yameen are pending before the court that could disqualify him from the 2023 elections.
+Driven by the rapid growth of tourism and fisheries, Maldives is a middle-income country, although its economy was seriously affected by the COVID-19 pandemic.

 Rule of Law